Aug 27, 2020

 EMILIE GOSSIAUX: I think they were doing this study for the FDA.

 JAD: Very experimental.
-And her mom signed her up.
+Her mom signed her up.
 Long story short, Emilie shows up at the Lighthouse School one day and walks into this room, and a guy named Ed gives her this thing.

 EMILIE GOSSIAUX: He gives me the device.